-- Web Configurator (refer to the Read Me First) - SMT (System Management Terminal).
+- ➤ Web Configurator (refer to the Read Me First) - ➤ SMT (System Management Terminal).
 Access the SMT via: - o LAN or WAN using Telnet - o Console port using terminal emulation software

-The remainder of this user's guide shows you how to configure the Prestige for Internet access using SMT screens.
+The remainder of this user's guide shows you how to configure the Prestige for Internet access using SMT screens through the console port.
 There are also some sections in this guide that also focus on using Telnet to configure the Prestige.